-- o Because many of the TEFRA provisions expire at the end of this year, there is some pressure to act before then. - O However, an extension of the TEFRA rules will have the impact, for budget purposes, of a \$1 billion tax cut.
-We are well aware that the revenues from the life insurance industry are approximately \$1 billion less than anticipated when TEFRA was enacted, but there would still be a \$1 billion annual reduction in revenues from this lower level if the TEFRA rules are extended without change. - o I also understand that sunset of the TEFRA rules would impact mutual insurance companies more than stock companies, but it was also the large mutual companies who benefitted most from the Modco loophole. - o That doesn't mean that there is no need to revise the insurance company tax rules.
+- Because many of the TEFRA provisions expire at the end of this year, there is some pressure to act before then. - o However, an extension of the TEFRA rules will have the impact, for budget purposes, of a \$1 billion tax cut.
+We are aware that the revenues from the life insurance industry may be \$1 billion less than anticipated when TEFRA was enacted, but there would still be a \$1 billion annual reduction in revenues from this lower level if the TEFRA rules are extended without change. - o I also understand that sunset of the TEFRA rules would impact mutual insurance companies more than stock companies, but it was also the large mutual companies who benefitted most from the Modco loophole.
+(Metropolitan is the second largest mutual life insurance company by asset size--only Prudential is larger.)
+As you know, we grandfathered the tax benefits of Modco rather than letting the Government litigate the issue.

+- That doesn't mean that there is no need to revise the insurance company tax rules.
 It certainly would be preferable to have a simpler and fairer system.
-But we should not be straying far from a revenue neutral revision.

-- o I understand that the Stark-Moore proposal is intended to raise slightly less than the original projection of revenues after expiration of the TEFRA provision at the end of this year (\$4.7 billion).
-While it is unclear what changes will be made in subcommittee and full committee on the House side, it would not seem unfair if the revenue estimate for the new rules when finally enacted were to be nearer the most current estimates under current law. - N.B.
+But we should not be straying far from a revenue neutral revision. - o I understand that the Stark-Moore proposal is intended to raise slightly less than the original projection of revenues after expiration of the TEFRA provision at the end of this year (\$4.7 billion).
+While it is unclear what changes will be made in subcommittee and full committee on the House side, it would not seem unfair if the revenue estimate for the new rules when finally enacted were to be nearer the most current estimates for 1984 under current law, (the '59 Act) after the expiration of the special TEFRA rules.

+N.B.
 When industry people talk about the two year TEFRA rules they call them "stopgap" rules.
-They refer to the old rules which would go back into effect upon expiration of the TEFRA rules as the "'59 Act." - o However, simplicity and at least revenue neutrality would seem to be important features of any revision of the insurance company tax provisions.
-If the Internal Revenue Code is as complicated after revision and even less revenue is collected, Congress would not have accomplished very much. - o I hope that the insurance industry will work with us in an effort to analyze, and revise where necessary, the insurance company tax laws in a manner that is both fair to the industry and consistent with good public policy. - o I want the insurance industry to remain an important part of the private economy.
+They refer to the old rules which would go back into effect upon expiration of the TEFRA rules as the "'59 Act."

+- Simplicity and at least revenue neutrality would seem to be important features of any revision of the insurance company tax provisions.
+If the Internal Revenue Code is as complicated after revision and even less revenue is collected, Congress would not have accomplished very much. - o I hope that the insurance industry will work with us in an effort to analyze, and revise where necessary, the insurance company tax laws in a manner that is both fair to the industry and consistent with good public policy. - o The insurance industry should remain an important part of the private economy.
 The capital formation and economic protection functions performed by the industry are vital to our society.
-But we also have an obligation to assure that life insurance companies are shouldering a fair part of the corporate tax burden. - One factor that will be of substantial importance is to make sure that efforts to rationalize the taxation of life insurance companies do not put life insurance companies in a competitively disadvantaged position compared to other financial intermediaries.
+But we also have an obligation to assure that life insurance companies are shouldering a fair part of the Federal tax burden. - One factor that will be of substantial importance is to make sure that efforts to rationalize the taxation of life insurance companies do not put life insurance companies in a competitively disadvantaged position compared to other financial intermediaries.
 I am sensitive to the fact that life insurance companies compete, for example, with banks for qualified pension business and with property and casualty insurance companies for group accident and health business.
 The tax code should be neutral in any decision as to where a customer should go to obtain a similar product.